-How do auto repairers, auto detailers and car yards contribute to stormwater pollution?
+How do mobile auto repairers and detailers contribute to stormwater pollution?

-The risk of stormwater pollution from car maintenance, detailing and repairing can be considerable, unless some simple measures are put in place to prevent it.
-Litter, grease, oil, detergent, paint, thinners, metals and other waste from car repairing and detailing can cause pollution if they get into the stormwater system.
+The risk of stormwater pollution from mobile car repairing and detailing can be considerable, unless some simple measures are put in place to prevent it.
+Litter, grease, oil, detergent. paint, metals and other waste from mobile car repairing and detailing can cause pollution if they get into the stormwater system.
 Oil is particularly dangerous because it takes only one litre of oil to make one million litres of water (equivalent to an Olympic swimming pool) unsafe for aquatic and marine life.